Many things matter about a neighborhood, but the first thing most people notice

 In addition to being an excellent choice for highly educated executives, this

-neighborhood is also a very good choice for families with school-aged children and urban sophisticates.
+neighborhood is also a very good choice for families with school-aged children, urban sophisticates and college students.

 Notable & Unique: Diversity